- What is NAS backup and what does NAS data backup mean?

-Backblaze B2 might not be the most user-friendly or simple backup solution on this list, but it can boast being one of the cheapest ones.
+Backblaze B2 is one of the more effective NAS backup solution on this list, and it can also boast being one of the higher value ones.
 It is a rather versatile NAS backup solution with an impressive compatibility list, including multiple NAS vendors, and there are also several different security-related features included in the package, such as data encryption, 2FA, and more.

 IDrive as a backup provider has a lot of positive reviews already; one of the reasons why it is also considered one of the better NAS backup providers.
 It has several data plans with different pricing, zero-knowledge encryption capability, as well as the capability to synchronize and share files from within NAS backups.
 It is relatively low cost and is considered one of the fastest online backup providers on the market, which makes it a good choice for NAS backup purposes.

 Speaking of low cost NAS backup solutions in terms of storage capabilities, MEGA is also considered one of the cheaper ones on the market, even though it can only work with QNAP and Synology devices for now.
 Other than that, MEGA is extremely low cost, offers a number of security options, and also has both data sharing and data syncing as features included in the package.
 There is also a free plan as well, even though its capability is extremely limited.
 However, it may well be worth your trying it out to see if it works for your specific case.